keithckramer/thesticksgameAPI/README.md

 To install the project you need to have version 16 of Node.js and npm version 8.
 The first step is to run `npm install` command.
 Next you need to copy the `.env.example` file and name it `.env`.
 There are the variables for the database and the URLs:
 - DB_LINK="mongodb-link-to-connect"

+> **Note:** `DB_LINK` may be either a full MongoDB connection string (including
+> protocol, credentials, and options) or the host segment that will be
+> appended to `mongodb+srv://`.
+When passing credentials inline, ensure the
+> username/password are percent-encoded if they contain special characters;
+> the application will attempt to encode them automatically when possible.

 - JWT_SECRET="token"

 - APP_URL_CLIENT= with the default value of http://localhost:3000